SimplifyNet/Simplify.Web/README.md

 ![Platform](https://img.shields.io/badge/platform-.NET%206.0%20%7C%20.NET%20Standard%202.1%20%7C%20.NET%20Standard%202.0-lightgrey)
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen)](http://makeapullrequest.com)

-Simplify.Web is an open-source, lightweight, fast and highly customizable server-side .NET web-framework based on ASP.NET Core for building HTTP based web-applications, RESTful APIs etc.
+Simplify.Web is an open-source, lightweight, fast, and highly customizable server-side .NET web framework based on ASP.NET Core for building HTTP-based web applications, RESTful APIs, etc.

-Framework can be used as:
+The framework can be used as:

 - An API backend framework
-- As a mix of API backend + some SPA front end like Angular
+- A mix of API backend + SPA front end (e.g., Angular)
-- As an old way backend generated web-site
+- A traditional backend-generated website

 Can be hosted:

-- The same way as an ApsNetCore MVC application (On IIS, or as a console application)
+- The same way as an ASP.NET Core MVC application (on IIS or as a console application)
-- Inside a windows service
+- Inside a Windows service

 ## Main features

 - Comes as Microsoft.AspNetCore middleware
 - Can be used as an API backend only with front-end frameworks
 - Based on MVC and MVVM patterns
-- Lightweight & Fast
+- Lightweight & fast
-- Uses switchable IOC container for itself and controllers, views constructor injection ([Simplify.DI](https://github.com/SimplifyNet/Simplify/wiki/Simplify.DI))
+- Uses a switchable IoC container for itself and controllers, views constructor injection ([Simplify.DI](https://github.com/SimplifyNet/Simplify/wiki/Simplify.DI))
-- Support async controllers
+- Supports async controllers
-- Supports controllers which can be run on any request
+- Supports controllers which can run on any request
-- Localization-friendly (supports templates, strings and data files localization by default)
+- Localization-friendly (supports templates, strings, and data files localization by default)
-- Uses fast templates engine ([Simplify.Templates](https://github.com/SimplifyNet/Simplify/wiki/Simplify.Templates))
+- Uses a fast template engine ([Simplify.Templates](https://github.com/SimplifyNet/Simplify/wiki/Simplify.Templates))
 - Mocking-friendly
 - Mono-friendly